Off Peak Electricity | Use cleaner, cheaper electricity between 11pm and 5am | Guernsey Electricity

 Using electricity during peak times will increase Guernsey's greenhouse gas emissions - especially during the colder, darker months.
 Plus, the wear and tear on equipment will need paying for too.

-Less pressure on the power station = less local air pollution, less pricey maintenance, less repair.
+Less pressure on the power station means:

 An aerial shot of the vale power station